 After you’ve composited your images together, be sure to zoom in close to the bottle and clean up any dust spots and imperfections.
 I use the spot healing brush tool and the clone tool for the image clean up.
 It ensures that your final image is as close to perfect as possible.

-Retouching is a true specialty and also a big part of the photography process.
+Retouching is a true specialty and also a big part of the composite process.
 I know how to do some basic clean up and retouching on my own, but when it comes to the more advanced stuff, I work with Michelle Tucker.

 She is my GO-TO for the advanced retouching that I don’t know how to do myself or simply don’t have the time to do myself.
 She has worked with photographers and clients in different industries including: beauty, fashion, products, food and manipulation.
 View her website here.